 The Sheriff's Office depends on many volunteers to provide inmate programs and services at the Adult Detention Center and Alternative Incarceration Branch, including life skills classes, mental health counseling, religious services, alcohol and drug support groups, health education, library services and job training.
-These volunteers work with deputies and civilian staff to help inmates to improve their lives during incarceration and to prepare them for a successful transition from jail into the community.
+These volunteers work with deputies and civilian staff to help inmates improve their lives during incarceration and prepare for a successful transition from jail into the community.

 Sheriff’s Office volunteers are affiliated with many different nonprofit and public agencies:

 - Opportunities, Alternatives and Resources: OAR helps inmates get back on their feet both during and after incarceration.
 Volunteers teach a variety of life skills classes including responsible parenting, anger management, financial planning, keyboarding, employability and much more.